 Micro-milled Costa so sweet and floral

-Daniela and her family are also leaders in reducing their footprint, increasing the sustainability of the coffeelands they inhabit.
-They have restricted the use of fertilizers, reduced water consumption during processing (thanks to an eco pulper machine), plant trees that promote biodiversity/fix carbon, and continue to look for ways to limit the carbon produced from their farm.
+Daniela and her family are leaders in reducing their footprint, increasing the sustainability of the coffeelands they inhabit.
+They have restricted the use of fertilizers, reduced water consumption during processing (thanks to an eco pulper machine), planted trees that promote biodiversity, and continued to look for ways to limit the carbon produced from their farm.
 Their Penagos eco pulper removes the pulp with a fraction of the water typically used during washed processing.
-To lock in the quality they’ve grown and processed, the parchment coffee is sun-dried for seven days.
+To lock in the quality they’ve grown and processed, the parchment coffee is dried in their greenhouse for 7 days.
+This protects the coffee from rain and pests and diffuses sunlight for more controlled drying.
 The family has also invested in a dry mill, where they take the final steps to remove the parchment from the seed, then sort the coffee based on size, density, and coloration, which improves the final product for the roaster, brewer, and you.

 We’re pleased to share this freshly micro-milled Costa with you!
-We suggest paper filtered, by-the-cup pour over methods to get the most articulate brews of this clean, highly-floral Tarrazú microlot.
-Get dialed-into hibiscus, honey, and orange fruit by starting with a 1:17 brew ratio, filtered water at 209-210℉, a medium grind, and a 3-3.5 minute brew cycle.
-The extraction yield ranges from brightly floral and honeyed at the lower end to bitter melon and orange zest at higher extractions.
+We suggest paper filtered, by-the-cup pour over methods to get the most articulate brews of this clean microlot.
+Get dialed-into plum, raspberry, and macadamia by starting with a 1:16.5 brew ratio, filtered water at 209-210℉, a medium grind, and a 3-3.5 minute brew cycle.